khachapuris/clic/README.md

 ## Installation

 1. Make sure you have Python installed
-2. Install the python curses library (only for TUI, CLI works without it)
-3. Use `git clone` to copy the git repository to your computer.
+2. Use `git clone` to copy the git repository to your computer.
-4. `cd` into the `clic` directory
+3. `cd` into the `clic` directory
-5. Run the calculator's CLI (interactive) by executing `python src/cli.py`
+4. Run the calculator (interactive) by executing `python src/cli.py`
-6. Run the calculator's CLI (non-interactive) by executing `python src/cli.py 'your expression here'`
+5. Run the calculator (non-interactive) by executing `python src/cli.py 'your expression here'`
-6. Run the calculator's TUI by executing `python src/tui.py`

 ## Usage